rxf-sys/MMM-SmartThings/README.md

 **"Token fehlt" Error**
 - Verify your token is correctly set in the configuration
 - Ensure the token has the required permissions

-**Devices Not Appearing**
-- Check device IDs in browser developer console
-- Test device IDs directly with the SmartThings API
-- Verify devices are online in the SmartThings app

-**Charts Not Displaying**
-- Ensure Chart.js is loading properly
-- Verify `powerDeviceIds` are configured correctly
-- Check that devices actually report power consumption

-## Troubleshooting

-### Common Issues

-**"Token fehlt" Error**
-- Verify your token is correctly set in the configuration
-- Ensure the token has the required permissions
 - Check token expiration in SmartThings Developer Console

 **Devices Not Appearing**